Updated July 7, 2023

 Introduction to Microcontroller Architecture

 A Microcontroller is particularly a small computer.
 It can be said to be a chip that has memory.
 It can also be programmed so that it can do calculations.
 It can also receive inputs and generate outputs.
-In whichever device the controller have to exercise a certain degree of control, microcontrollers are present.
+In whichever device the controller has to exercise a certain degree of control, microcontrollers are present.
 They display characters of different types and integers on an LCD display of any appliance in use.
 The gadgets which need the processing of processes like measurement, control, display of information, and calculation of values have a microcontroller chip inside of them.
-In today’s world, they are present in most of the devices which we use at home and in work places.
+In today’s world, they are present in most of the devices which we use at home and in workplaces.

 Working of Microcontroller Architecture